Education Department Launches 'Top-To-Bottom' Review Of Teachers' Grant Program

 After NPR aired stories about the problem, emails and social media messages poured in from dozens of teachers saying this had also happened to them.

-McCollum, the teacher from Tennessee, received $16,000 in TEACH grants.
-And every year, she says, she sent in the paperwork on time documenting that she's been teaching in a low-income school as she promised.
-But the fourth year, she says, the company that manages the program, FedLoan, told her it got her paperwork late.
+McCollum received $16,000 in TEACH grants.
+And every year, she says, she sent in the paperwork on time documenting that she has been teaching in a low-income school as she promised.
+But in the fourth year, she says, the company that manages the program, FedLoan, said it got her paperwork late.

 Suddenly, her grants were converted to $22,000 in loans (including interest, which keeps adding up).
-By the time she's done paying the government back, it will have cost her $30,000.
+By the time she is done paying the government back, it will have cost her $30,000.

-"I remember going out to the mailbox, I even opened it up at the mailbox and sheer panic just set in," she says.
+"I remember going out to the mailbox — I even opened it up at the mailbox — and sheer panic just set in," she says.
 McCollum and her husband had just found out she was pregnant with their first child.
 Money was already tight.

-So McCollum, like many teachers, appealed to the loan servicing firm FedLoan, which manages the program for the Education Department, saying she had met the terms of the TEACH grant.
+So McCollum, like many teachers, appealed to FedLoan, saying she had met the terms of the TEACH grant.
 But the company denied her appeal, saying it could not convert her loans back to grants.

 "It's just such a hopeless conversation because I'm on the phone in between classes pretty much trying to get all of this information together, crying, trying to plead my case," McCollum says.
-But the answer was always, "No, no, no — I would just get shut down time and time again."
+But the answer was always "no, no, no. I would just get shut down time and time again."

 McCollum sent in documents showing she was meeting the program's teaching requirements.
 She also sent FedLoan a signed letter from her school principal confirming that they had completed her TEACH grant's annual certification paperwork ahead of the deadline and that McCollum had tried to fax the paperwork from the school office.
-FedLoan declined to be interviewed for this story but in the past has told NPR the company is committed to resolving borrower issues.
+FedLoan declined to be interviewed for this story but in the past has told NPR that the company is committed to resolving borrower problems.

 McCollum says she also mailed the certification paperwork ahead of the deadline.
 And even if it did arrive a couple of days late, she and other teachers in the same situation are horrified to find out that just missing a paperwork deadline should have such a catastrophic result.

-After two years of fighting, McCollum says she'd given up hope.
+After two years of fighting, McCollum says she had given up hope.
 And many teachers who reached out to NPR said the same.

-But it may not be hopeless after all, especially if the Department of Education acts to fix the issues after its review.
+But it may not be hopeless after all, especially if the Department of Education acts to fix the problems after its review.

 But teachers like McCollum will have to be patient.
 Department officials say the review will take time.
-And while it's underway, it's still unclear if teachers who've been hurt by the program will get their money back.
+And while the review is underway, it's still unclear whether teachers who've been hurt by the program will get their money back.
 The department says it may be limited in what it can do by the rules Congress wrote for the program.

 Legal experts outside of the department say they believe it does have the power to fix the program and make things right for teachers.

-Julie Miceli worked as a deputy general counsel at the Education Department until 2014.
-She says fixing problems like this was her job.
+Julie Miceli, who worked as a deputy general counsel at the Education Department until 2014, says fixing problems like this was her job.

-So we asked her, could the department make this right — could it go back and review whether teach grants like McCollum's should have been converted, and, if not, fix it, and give some teachers their money back?
+So we asked her, could the department make this right — could it go back and review whether TEACH grants like McCollum's should have been converted, and, if not, fix it and give some teachers their money back?

 "I think they can.
 I don't think there's anything in the statute that relies on complying with a paperwork deadline," Miceli says.

-Note: Editor's note: Photos of documents on this page have been altered to obscure Kaitlyn McCollum's private information.